codex-storage/codex-testnet-starter/USINGCODEX_WIN.md

 On successful upload, you'll receive a CID.
 This can be used to download the file from any node in the network.

+> #### 📢 **Hint**
+> Are you on the Codex Discord server?
+Post your CID in the test-net channel, see if others are able to download it.
+Codex does not provide file metadata, so if you want others to be able to open your file, tell them which extension to give it.

 ## Download a file
 When you have a CID of data you want to download, you can use the following commands: